pyControl/docs/docs/user-guide/graphical-user-interface.md

 ![run_task_GUI.jpg](../media/GUI/setups_tab.png)

-If a name is specified for a setup the name will appear instead of the setups serial port in the board select drop down menu in the *Run task* and *Configure experiment* tabs.
+If a name is specified for a setup, the name will appear instead of the setups serial port in the board select drop down menu in the *Run task* and *Configure experiment* tabs.

 The configure button next to each setup bring up a menu of configuration options for that board.
 Alternatively multiple boards can be selected with the checkboxes and configured with the *configure selected* buttons.